fluffyponyy/mass-anna-dl/README.md

 # Mass Anna's Archive downloader

-Python tool for turning a list of work titles into downloads.
+Python tool for turning a list of work titles into downloads from Anna's Archive.

 Base Selenium code from https://github.com/Nquxii/anna-dl